intelligent-environments-lab/CityLearn/README.md

 ## Additional functions
 - ```building_loader(demand_file, weather_file, buildings)``` receives a dictionary with all the building instances and their respectives IDs, and loads them with the data of heating and cooling loads from the simulations.
 - ```auto_size(buildings, t_target_heating, t_target_cooling)``` automatically sizes the heat pumps and the storage devices.
 It assumes fixed target temperatures of the heat pump for heating and cooling, which combines with weather data to estimate their hourly COP for the simulated period.
 The ```HeatPump``` is sized such that it will always be able to fully satisfy the heating and cooling demands of the building.
-This function also sizes the ```EnergyStorage``` devices, setting their capacity as 3 times the maximum hourly cooling and heating demand in the simulated period.
+This function also sizes the ```EnergyStorage``` devices, setting their capacity as 3 times the maximum hourly cooling demand in the simulated period.
 ## Multi-agent coordination
 ### One building
-  - A good control policy for cooling and heating is trivial, and consists on storing cooling and heating energy during the night (when the cooling and heating demand of the building is low and the COP of the heat pump is higher), and releasing the stored cooling and heating energy into the building during the day (high demand for cooling and heating and low COP).
+  - A good control policy for cooling is trivial, and consists on storing cooling energy during the night (when the cooling demand of the building is low and the COP of the heat pump is higher), and releasing the stored cooling energy into the building during the day (high demand for cooling and low COP).
 ### Multiple buildings
   - If controlled independently of each other and without coordination or sharing any information, the buildings will tend to consume more electricity simultaneously, which may not be optimal if the objective is peak reduction and load flattening.
 ### [Challenge](www.citylearn.net)